Skip to content

 Why reinvested dividends matter so much

-The most-cited result in dividend investing: from 1900 to 2023, price appreciation of the country stock market produced roughly 2% real annual returns.
+The most-cited result in dividend investing: from 1900 to 2023, price appreciation of the UK stock market produced roughly 2% real annual returns.
 Including reinvested dividends, real returns ran roughly 5% annually.
 Over 30 years, price-only returns produce about 80% real growth; price-plus-reinvested-dividends produce about 332% growth.
 Dividends aren't marginal — over long horizons they produce most of the total return.
 This calculator shows you what reinvestment compounds to; the commentary below is about why so many investors underweight this.

 The DRIP (Dividend Reinvestment Plan)